gvelasquezneira/QuirkyFoods/README.md

 * Update an existing record
 * Delete an existing record

-As an exercise in [a Web development course](https://webappsplus.wordpress.com/), this is the students' second experience with PHP and MySQL.
+As an exercise in [a web development course](https://webappsplus.wordpress.com/), this is the students' second experience with PHP and MySQL.

 These are their instructions: